Plugin creation

 }

-1. Init: It is called just when RouteInjector is loading your plugin.
+- Init: It is called just when RouteInjector is loading your plugin.
 The function parameters are an injector instance and the configuration you defined in bin/www

-3. Pre inject: In this function, an express app will be passed along with a callback.
+", this function will be called.
+Here you can add Mongoose plugins, middlewares or even change model schema.
+Call the callback once finished) - Pre inject: In this function, an express app will be passed along with a callback.
 Here you can attach middlewares before RouteInjector injects the CRUD based of the Schema.
 Perfect for overriding or changing a route-behaviour.

-4. Post inject: In this function, an express app will be passed along with a callback.
+- Post inject: In this function, an express app will be passed along with a callback.
 Here you can attach middlewares after RouteInjector injects the CRUD based of the Schema.